Jeff Bezos hired this Amazon applicant 'on the spot'—here are her top 5 job interviewing tips

 After spending so much time with some of the world's most successful and influential leaders, I learned what to look for in new candidates.
 In fact, Bezos hired me>1.
 Tell unforgettable stories behind your hobbies and interests

-But they did more than just say "I like to " or "I love building furniture."
+But they did more than just say "I like to garden" or "I love building furniture."
 Instead, they would introduce how they came to love or develop interest in something through thoughtful and engaging ways.

 For example, a candidate who was an avid rock climber talked about how it's a meaningful activity because her dad had always dreamed of climbing Mount Everest, but never got the chance to — so now it's>2.
 Talk about what you don't know, but are eager to learn